Building a Simple Valuation Model in a Spreadsheet

 - Per-share intrinsic value = $48.50

-Buffett used a simplified DCF (owner earnings), projected 15% growth for 10 years and 5% perpetual growth, and discounted at 9%.
-The purchase price embedded a 43% margin of safety versus his intrinsic value estimate.
-By 2024, that position appreciated to $24 billion, a 23× return and 9.2% CAGR over 36 years.
-(Hagstrom, 2013)
+Warren Buffett used a simplified DCF based on owner earnings, projected 15% growth for 10 years and 5% perpetual growth, and discounted at 9%.
+His purchase price embedded a 43% margin of safety versus his intrinsic value estimate.
+By 2024, that position had appreciated to $24 billion -- a 23x return and 9.2% CAGR over 36 years.
+(Robert Hagstrom, The Warren Buffett Way, 3rd ed., 2013)

 -

-You mix nominal growth with real discount rates.
-If you plug 5% nominal terminal growth into a 6% real WACC, you compress the denominator and overstate terminal value by 45–60% on average.
-Fix: use nominal with nominal (including 2.0–2.5% inflation) or real with real—never cross streams.
+Mixing nominal growth with real discount rates.
+Plugging 5% nominal terminal growth into a 6% real WACC compresses the denominator and overstates terminal value by 45-60% on average.
+Fix: use nominal with nominal (including 2.0-2.5% inflation) or real with real.
+Never cross them.

 -

-You project CapEx below depreciation indefinitely.
-If you set CapEx at 80% of depreciation, you inflate FCF by 12–18% per year, which compounds into 40%+ overvaluation over a 5-year forecast.
-Fix: for mature companies, set CapEx to depreciation + 1–2% of revenue (growth investment) and sanity-check that PP&E can support revenue growth.
+Projecting CapEx below depreciation indefinitely.
+Setting CapEx at 80% of depreciation inflates FCF by 12-18% per year, compounding into 40%+ overvaluation over a 5-year forecast.
+Fix: for mature companies, set CapEx to depreciation plus 1-2% of revenue for growth investment.
+Verify that PP&E can support projected revenue growth.

 -

-You publish a single intrinsic value without a sensitivity table.
-Single-point DCFs land within ±20% of trading prices only 34% of the time; adding sensitivity lifts that to 71% by making the range explicit.
-Fix: at minimum, run WACC ±2.0% and terminal growth ±1.0%, then mark the band that contains 80% of your scenarios.
+Publishing a single intrinsic value without a sensitivity table.
+Single-point DCFs land within 20% of trading prices only 34% of the time.
+Adding a sensitivity table lifts that to 71% by making the range explicit.
+Fix: run WACC +/- 2.0% and terminal growth +/- 1.0%, then identify the band containing 80% of your scenarios.